Chris-Peterson444/SoundsLike/README.md

 # Project code for LIN205A Project -- UC Davis, Spring 2022

-## Running the LSTM classifier
+## Single Word Model
-There is a Google Colab [demonstration notebook](https://colab.research.google.com/drive/1RM6Y7uKIeVWdsWw0gJSILo-97LD-otgS?usp=sharing) on how to run inference using our final models
+There is a Google Colab [demonstration notebook](https://colab.research.google.com/drive/1i-BlN8wgqDfthOz1rfex_xnF51yx8jTh?usp=sharing) on how to run inference using our final model.
+There is also the [data generation notebook](https://colab.research.google.com/drive/1icJxHyUS4I7S46zckqTQylqiVknvyy8g?usp=sharing)

-There is also a [training notebook](https://colab.research.google.com/drive/1QNJtLb5mmAX36C4MUMdfxM2krjMI1bc5?usp=sharing) where we demonstrate how we trained our models.
+## Multi-word span
+There is a [single notebook](https://colab.research.google.com/drive/1uq0Tw5ogphnFONg9CtlKdVRI8WkzROQu?usp=sharing) for generating the context span data and training the model.
+No inference.

 ### Running the nearest pronunciation FST

-## Results

-## Full Report
+See the single word model demonstration notebook.
+Didn't want to turn Kenji's code into a package and fiddle with making the FST pickling work.
+So I had to port most of the working code into google colab to make sure it worked there.

 # To-Do
 - [x] Finish Generative Grammar Vectors
 - [x] Geneate FST
 - [x] Decide on a dataset(s) for classification
-- [ ] Generate Sequence Classifier
+- [x] Generate Sequence Classifier
-- [ ] Write Report
+- [x] Write Report
-- [ ] Tidy up Presentation
+- [x] Tidy up Presentation